LeoCba07/LeoCba07/README.md

 🇦🇷 Argentinian | 🇯🇵 Based in Tokyo | 💼 Open to work

-**Junior Software Developer** transitioning from 4 years in hospitality to tech.
+**Full Stack Developer** transitioning from 4 years in hospitality to tech.
 Recently graduated from the [Le Wagon Tokyo AI Software Development Bootcamp](https://www.lewagon.com/tokyo).

 💡 I learn best by **building** — my code isn't perfect yet, but I'm not afraid to ship, break things, and improve.